TRYING TO DECIDE BETWEEN A BOBSWEEP VS. ROOMBA ROBOT VACUUM FOR YOUR HOME?

 bObsweep’s mopping function and UV sterilization again give it an edge over the Roomba for homes with kids.

-It can keep the floors cleaner and more hygienic.
+It can keep your bare floors cleaner and more hygienic.

 The Roomba 690’s advantage is its slightly better carpet-cleaning performance and ability to crawl under beds and furniture to reach hidden allergy-causing dirt.